cowfish813/Breinify/README.md

 1. Create an Express server that:
     - GET: Reads and returns the content from redis.√
     - POST: Creates a new product and writes it to redis, and returns the newly created product content.√
-    - PUT: Updates a product and writes it to redis, and returns the updated product content.
+    - PUT: Updates a product and writes it to redis, and returns the updated product content.√
     - DELETE: Deletes the product from redis, and returns the delete product content.√

 #### Frontend Requirements